 There are about 230,000 children in Australia with an ASD, or about one in 100 children, yet it remains one of our least-understood conditions.
 This is partly because the range of experiences and severity of the condition can vary widely, hence the term ‘spectrum’.

 Donna Devaney’s five-year-old son Conor attends the Aspect Western Sydney School in Wetherill Park.
 Donna believes there is still a misconception about autism disorders.
 “If you’ve met one child with autism, you’ve only met one child with autism,” she says.
 “I want people to understand that it is a spectrum, ranging from those who are nonverbal to those who are little chatterboxes.”

-ASD currently encompasses three different diagnoses: autistic disorder, Asperger's disorder and pervasive developmental disorder – not otherwise specified (PDD-NOS).
-However under new diagnostic guidelines to come into effect in May 2013, these different terms will be replaced by the broader category of autism spectrum disorders (ASD) – diagnosed from mild to severe.
+ASD currently encompasses three different diagnoses: autistic disorder, Asperger’s disorder and pervasive developmental disorder – not otherwise specified (PDD-NOS).
+However, under new diagnostic guidelines from May 2013, these different terms have been replaced by the broader category of autism spectrum disorders (ASD), diagnosed from mild to severe.

 Broadly speaking, ASD is characterised by challenges with social communication, and restricted and repetitive behaviours and interests (which include unusual responses to sensory stimulus).

 - Limited use and understanding of nonverbal communication such as eye contact, facial expressions and gestures.

 - Lack of desire to share enjoyment, interests and activities with other people.

 - Difficulties with social and emotional responsiveness.

 - Delayed language development.